 The information below is collected from state regulatory agencies responsible for regulating school based audiologists and/or speech-language pathologists.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the State Department of Education.
-State licensure is typically required for practice in the schools.
+State licensure issued by the Pennsylvania Department of State, Bureau of Professional & Occupational Affairs, State Board of Examiners in Speech-Language and Hearing is typically required for practice in the schools.

 An emergency permit may be issued by the Department upon the request of the employing public school entity when a position has been advertised and no fully qualified and properly certificated applicant is available.
 The candidate for an emergency permit must have earned a bachelor's degree from a state-approved college or university and must meet all other eligibility requirements related to age, citizenship, mental and physical health, and good moral character.

-Questions regarding this document?
+Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.